Herbal first aid for dogs. You read that right … you can make a first aid kit out of nothing but herbs.

-Yarrow is anti-inflammatory, helps builds new tissue and stop bleeding, so it’s most effective when used to treat bruises, sprains and strains.
-Yarrow also protects against bacteria and fungi, so it’s also a great choice for cuts, bites, burns and stings.
+Yarrow is a great anti-inflammatory.
+It also helps builds new tissue, and stop bleeding.
+So it’s most effective when used to treat bruises, sprains, and strains.
+Yarrow also protects against bacteria and fungi, so it’s also a great choice for cuts, bites, burns, and stings.
 Use it as a salve, poultice or tea.

 Preparing A Homemade Herbal Salve

 Here’s a dog salve recipe that’s very easy to prepare and contains three basic ingredients:

 - Herbs (8 to 10 oz)

 - Beeswax (1 oz )

 You can make your salve with just one herb or several herbs.
 Try to find organic herbs whenever possible and buy the herbs ground … the finer they’re ground up, the more healing properties you’ll get in the salve.
 If you’re using whole herbs, then just grind them up into a fine powder in your coffee grinder, Vitamix or Magic Bullet before using for your salve.